 You’ll face the challenges of navigating a new country and culture while feeling pressure to find a job and a place to live.
 Your working holiday may not live up to your expectations, or it may exceed them.

 “I worried the most about finances: earning enough to pay the rent, enjoy my temporary homes, plus put some away for travel (the ‘holiday’ part of a working holiday!),” Fitzpatrick said.

 If you are nervous about finding a job in a new country, you can use a travel agency, like Melanie Rosato did.
-The 24-year old Australian moved to London with her boyfriend last year.
+The 24-year old Australian moved to London with her boyfriend back in 2019.

 “Finding a decent job in Australia hasn’t been easy the last few years, but it did feel somewhat easier here,” Rosato said.
 “It is easy to find not so good jobs, but the pay is terrible.
 Getting better office jobs was not actually that difficult, though I went through an agency and that helped a lot.